iExecBlockchainComputing/documentation-tools/tools/dataProtector/dataProtectorSharing/misc/consumeProtectedData.md

 Identifies the specific deal associated with this transaction.

-### ipfsLink
+### taskId

 `string`

-Link to the IPFS location of the transaction-related data.
+Identifies the specific task associated with the deal.

-### privateKey
+### fileAsBase64

-`CryptoKey`

-Key used for decrypting the protected data.
+`string`

+The actual content of the protected file, encoded in base64.
+The file is expected to be found in a `file` property inside the protected data.